David and Goliath Story: Trusting God’s Power

 When the moment came, David didn’t think, “Goliath is so big, he’s going to kill me.”
 No. David thought, “Goliath is so big, I can’t possibly miss.”

 That’s the mindset of someone who’s been faithful in small things and trusts God to use those small things for great purposes.
-David took the skills he had—simple, humble, unglamorous skills—refined them, and offered them to God with courage and faith.
-And God used them to save a nation.
+What has God already given you?
+What skills, experiences, lessons learned through hardship?
+These aren’t coincidences.
+God has been preparing you.

 The question is: will you offer what you have to God, even if it seems small?
-Will you develop and use your gifts with courage, trusting Him to bring the victory?

-Remember: The Battle Belongs to the Lord
+The David and Goliath Story Meaning: The Battle Belongs to the Lord

-“You come against me with sword and spear and javelin, but I come against you in the name of the Lord Almighty…the battle is the Lord’s.”
+But here’s the heart of the David and Goliath story meaning—and this changes everything.
+David won not because of his skill with a sling, but because God fought for him.
+Listen again to what he said: “You come against me with sword and spear and javelin, but I come against you in the name of the Lord Almighty…the battle is the Lord’s.”

 Standing in Your Own Valley

 But that’s exactly where God loves to work.
 He specializes in impossible situations.
 He delights in showing His glory through unlikely people facing overwhelming odds.
-When you feel completely inadequate—that’s often precisely when you’re positioned to see God work most powerfully.

 What will you do with your giant today?